 - Cosmetic: You can cover up the line by padding cosmetic powder on the area.
 It will tone down the darkness of the line.

-- Foods rich in folic acid: It is hypothesized that proper intake of folic acid can help minimize the presence of the linea nigra (5).
-Including green leafy vegetables, whole wheat bread, oranges, and cereals in the diet along with the prenatal vitamin supplements can help.
+- Foods rich in folic acid: It is hypothesized that proper intake of folic acid can help minimize the presence of the linea nigra (4).
+Green leafy vegetables, whole wheat bread, oranges, and cereals in the diet along with prenatal vitamin supplements can help.

 However, avoid using any bleaching creams, especially those containing hydroquinone.
-As the skin is delicate during pregnancy, this de-pigmenting agent easily gets absorbed.
-Though no adverse effects are confirmed, it is better to minimize the exposure to any chemical agent during pregnancy (6).
+As the skin is delicate during pregnancy, this depigmenting agent easily gets absorbed.
+Though no adverse effects are confirmed, it is better to minimize the exposure to any chemical agent during pregnancy (5).

 How To Get Rid Of Linea Nigra Post Pregnancy?